solidjs/solid-docs-legacy/langs/en/api.md

 ```

 If you're not sure whether your code will be run in a batch or transition
-context (e.g., library code), you should avoid making this assumption.
+(e.g., library code), you should avoid making this assumption.

 ##### Options